 Gift Hack: Purchase a gift card for yourself to one of your favorite haunts so the next time you feel the urge to splurge you will already have budgeted for it!

 Avoid debt and create joy this Valentine’s Day

 Today, more than 2/3 of Americans aren’t confident that they can live within their means, and one in six Americans feel dissatisfied with their lives.
 For many, the expectations of spending for Valentine’s Day can exacerbate these struggles.
 But you can choose a different way.
 3

-Make this Valentine’s Day unforgettable by focusing on what matters most: relationships, memories, kindness, and financial and emotional well-being.
+Make this Valentine’s Day unforgettable by focusing on what matters the most: relationships, memories, kindness, and financial and emotional well-being.

 Brought to you by The Guardian Network © 2021, 2023.
 The Guardian Life Insurance Company of America®, New York, NY.